Namastey London: Plot

-Arjun tells Jazz that when they get old they will meet at London at the same exact place as they met when they were young and Arjun has a beard in that imagination scene and during this period, Jazz becomes closer with Arjun and Charlie starts to get irritated with Arjun since he fell in love with Jazz but Arjun still supports Jazz.
+Arjun tells Jazz that when they get old they will meet at London at the same exact place as they met when they were young and Arjun imagines the future when he and Jazz meet several years later and Arjun spots a beard.
+And around this period, Jazz becomes closer with Arjun and Charlie starts to get irritated with Arjun since he fell in love with Jazz but Arjun still supports Jazz.

 Susan's parents then ask Imran to leave Islam and become a Christian and to change his name to Emmanuel or Ian, as well as provide written proof that his family is not associated with terrorists.
 Jazz goes to Arjun asking for a divorce and she leaves him heartbroken.
 At night Arjun talks to his family about how London went and he misses his mother deeply and he is unable to handle the memories and misses his parents deeply.
 Arjun closes the call and breaks down into tears knowing that Jazz wanted to divorce him.

 Jazz sees this the whole time and she comforts him and they both dance and Arjun starts telling her that when he begins to get old one day he will go to London to meet her again next time.

 The film ends on a happy note when Imran decides not to be a Christian and Susan is accepted by Imran's family.
 Arjun walks Jazz down the altar to Charlie.

 Jazz realizes that Arjun lied to her about not speaking English.
 Arjun speaks English and this shocks Jazz as she never knew the whole time that Arjun can speak good English. and he tells Charlie to marry Jazz and be a loving good husband to Jazz and he leaves the wedding in tears as this hurts his heart deeply.
 And not knowing that Jazz is going to marry Charlie and leaves Arjun heartbroken.

-Jazz realized about Arjun’s heartbreak and she decides not to marry Charlie as she began to have true feelings for Arjun and began to remember when she married Arjun in India.
+Jazz realized about Arjun's heartbreak and she decides not to marry Charlie as she began to have true feelings for Arjun and began to remember when she married Arjun in India.

 She runs away from her wedding to see Arjun who has left in a car and her family smiles happily and begins to be proud that she has agreed to marry Arjun as it was their truest dream for it to happen anytime sooner and this leaves Charlie upset and angry alone.

 After the wedding she goes with Arjun back to India, where they are seen riding Arjun's motorcycle.
 While they are on the motorcycle, Arjun reveals that he all along he was fluent in English and that he had already dropped the clue when he was offended by Charlie's uncle's derogatory comments on India.
 He adds that he lied because he was still an Indian at heart, and they smile together on a bike.